tiannian/crepedb/docs/design.md

 CrepeDB will record table's property in `__crepe_meta`.
 The key is table name, The first byte in value is table type. `1` means table is `Basic`. `2` means table is `Versioned`.

+### Versioned Table

+This table's key is made up by these parts:

+1. key
+2. version
+3. snapshot id

 ## Snapshot

 Snapshot ID is `u64`. `0` is `Preroot`, `1` is `Root`.